MohammadrezaPourreza/Spider2/README.md

 ## Spider2-World Leaderboard

-> We will test more LLMs and Agent Frameworks!
-> We also warmly welcome you to evaluate your methods on Spider2.
+[Spider-Agent](https://github.com/xlang-ai/Spider2/tree/main/spider-agent) based on the Docker environment, which draws inspiration from the design of [Intercode](https://github.com/princeton-nlp/intercode) and is based on the `React` framework with specialized designs for database-related tasks.

 | Method                     | Score |
 | -------------------------- | ---- |
 | Spider-Agent + GPT-4o   | 9.25% |

+> We will test more LLMs and Agent Frameworks!
+> We also warmly welcome you to evaluate your methods on Spider2.